zain13337/parisneo-lollms/README.md

 - RESTful API for listing personalities and adding new personalities.
 - Easy integration with various applications and frameworks.
 - Possibility to send files to personalities
+- Possibility to run on multiple nodes and provide a generation service to many outputs at once.
+- Data stays local even in the remote version.
+Only generations are sent to the host node.
+The logs, data and discussion history are kept in your local disucssion folder.

 ## Installation